Pentax K-1 Comparison Review

 Pentax mentions a shutter rating of 300 000 actuations for the K-1.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the K-1 over, say, three years, one would have to take about 300 pictures each and every day.

 Pentax embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your K-1 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your K-1 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?